-It can be hard to shove down meals when you are rushing to your 9:00 A.M. lab or trying to get some energy between classes when you only have 15 minutes.
-Moreover, it can be incredibly difficult to cultivate a healthy diet within these limited times and when most dining halls have changed drastically due to the pandemic!
+It can be hard to get your meals in when you’re rushing to your 9:00 A.M. lab or trying to get some energy in your fifteen minutes between classes.
+Moreover, it can also be incredibly difficult to cultivate a healthy diet within these limited times and when most dining halls have changed drastically due to the pandemic!
 Lastly, budget?!
 Almost every college student can understand the struggle of finding meals within budget that keep them full.

 English muffins are cheap, easy to find, and you can customize them to your heart’s desire.
-For instance, you can try using any spread: nut butter, butter, cream cheese, or honey.
-You can also take this on-the-go if you’re in a hurry.
+For instance, you can try using any spread: nut butter, jam, cream cheese, honey, etc. You can also take this on-the-go if you’re in a hurry.

 This is another great on-the-go option while also being very nutritional and yummy.
 Find your favorite yogurt flavor or get a plain yogurt and add delicious ingredients such as fruit, dark chocolate shavings, or granola.
 Be sure to pick the yogurt carefully, as some are packed with excessive amounts of sugar and artificial flavorings.